 Never Reveal your Password

-You will never be asked for your password by email or over the phone.
-IT Services technicians will never request your password via email.
-If anyone does request your password, you should seek advice from Customer Services.
+IT Services staff will never request your password via phone or email.
+If anyone does request your password, you should seek advice from the Customer Service Team.

 Use a Strong Password